 Let your child finish telling you why they did something before you jump to a conclusion.
 It can be tempting to fill in the blanks and get to the solution, but when you listen, you may pick up on repetitive behaviors that lead to the issue’s root.

 5. Know When NOT to Respond

-If your toddler wants your attention and they know throwing a temper tantrum or crying is an easy way to get it, they will learn that direct cause and effect quickly.
+If your toddler wants your attention and knows throwing a temper tantrum or crying is an easy way to get it, they will learn that direct cause and effect quickly.
 Learn how to encourage positive behavior and ignore bad behavior, so they don’t use that to take advantage of you.
 Ignoring bad behavior is an easy way to put a stop to it!

 6. Be Prepared for Trouble at Any Time

-One of the most definitive things any parent who has gone through the toddler phase knows is that a temper tantrum can come at any time, and often at the worst times.
-Plan for how you will react when you take your toddler somewhere and talk with them about new activities before you arrive, so they know what to expect.
+One of the most definitive things any parent who has gone through the toddler phase knows is that a temper tantrum can come at any time and often at the worst times.
+Plan for how you react when you take your toddler somewhere and talk with them about new activities before you arrive, so they know what to expect.

 7. Don’t Be Afraid to Call a Time-Out

 When your child gets frustrated, a time-out can be a useful tool to help them calm down.
 It’s recommended to practice 1-minute per year of age, and as they get older, you can encourage them to stay in time out until they feel that they are in control of their emotions again.
 This self-management tool will be useful for them as they grow up and encounter difficult situations for them to face.

 Effective Discipline Techniques